rasmusstaaldinesen/rasmusstaaldinesen/README.md

 ---

-## Projects
+## Current Focus: Applied Data Projects at Veolia

-Below is a selection of projects that showcase my approach to tackling challenges and exploring diverse datasets.
-While some client projects remain confidential, I’ve highlighted my role, the technologies I used, and the impact of my work.
+At **Veolia Digital Innovation**, I work independently on data projects in collaboration with consulting engineers and domain specialists.
+I have been lead on several internal projects, often taking them from an unclear problem or manual workflow to a working analytical tool, dashboard or model.

+Examples of my work include:

+* wastewater forecasting and model validation
+* anomaly detection for soil remediation sensor data
+* groundwater model comparison using SQL, APIs, Streamlit and Plotly
+* cathodic protection monitoring and anomaly detection
+* route optimization for field technicians using clustering, OSRM and Google OR-Tools
+* dashboards and decision-support tools for environmental and operational data

 ---
+# Selected Projects

-## Environmental Data Science & Optimization 🌿
+## Environmental, Operational & Applied Data Science

+### 1. Pretreatment Facility: Wastewater Forecasting & Model Validation

+**Context:** Applied machine learning project using wastewater treatment data from Pretreatment Facility.

+**Problem:**
+Wastewater treatment plants operate under changing load conditions.
+Forecasting can support better operational awareness, but only if models are evaluated realistically and compared against simple baselines.

+**What I did:**

+* Built forecasting workflows for next-day total inflow
+* Worked with operational wastewater process data and high-load situations
+* Compared machine learning models against simple baseline approaches such as persistence
+* Built validation workflows for high-load classification and regression tasks
+* Used temporal splits / rolling-origin style validation to reduce leakage risk
+* Evaluated model performance with a focus on realistic deployment conditions
+* Structured outputs into clear metrics and reports for model comparison

+**Target examples:**

+* next-day total flow forecasting
+* high-load classification
+* NH4-related regression and process analysis

+**Tools:** Python, pandas, scikit-learn, forecasting, regression, classification, temporal validation, model evaluation

+**Why it matters:**
+This project shows practical data science on real operational process data: forecasting, validation, baseline comparison and the discipline to test whether machine learning actually adds value.

+---

-### 1. Bachelor Project: Anomaly Detection & Soil Remediation Optimization
+### 2. Anomaly Detection & Soil Remediation Optimization

-- **Problem:** Detect unusual patterns and inefficiencies in complex soil remediation processes using sensor data.
+**Context:** Bachelor project and applied environmental data science work.

+**Problem:**
+Soil remediation processes generate complex sensor data.
+Unusual temperature patterns can indicate inefficiencies, process issues or optimization opportunities.

+**What I did:**

-- **Data Processing:** Cleaned, transformed, and engineered features from temperature sensors at various depths.
+* Cleaned, transformed and engineered features from temperature sensor data
-- **Anomaly Detection:** Implemented and compared Isolation Forest, One-Class SVM, and Local Outlier Factor to accurately flag deviations indicating potential issues or optimization opportunities.
+* Compared anomaly detection methods including Isolation Forest, One-Class SVM and Local Outlier Factor
-- **Geospatial Visualization:** Used QGIS to map sensor locations and spatial distribution of anomalies, providing vital geographic context.
+* Used QGIS to map sensor locations and spatial patterns
-- **Interactive Dashboard:** Built an app/dashboard for real-time temperature visualization, daily change tracking, and efficiency analysis—empowering engineers to explore, review, and monitor remediation progress.
+* Built an interactive dashboard for temperature visualization, daily change tracking and efficiency analysis
-- **Impact:** Enabled early warnings, optimized resource allocation, reduced operational costs, and improved overall remediation efficiency.
+* Translated technical model outputs into something engineers could inspect and use

+**Tools:** Python, pandas, scikit-learn, Isolation Forest, LOF, One-Class SVM, QGIS, dashboarding

+**Why it matters:**
+The project shows how machine learning can support environmental engineering by making process deviations easier to detect and investigate.

 <details>
   <summary>See more 📸</summary>